 - What kind of information can you get from the EKG?

 - How does it help determine my child's condition?

 Frequently Asked Questions

-Why would a doctor perform an EKG?
+Why would a child need an EKG?